Synobsys/synobsys.github.io/delivery-methodology/roles-and-responsibilities.md

 Application and infrastructure security and support.

-* Ensures rapid and frequentdevelopment cycles
+* Ensures rapid and frequent development cycles
-* Defines and sets up the automatedprocesses and the neededinfrastructure
+* Defines and sets up the automated processes and the needed infrastructure
-* Integrates security measures withminimal disruption to operations
+* Integrates security measures with minimal disruption to operations

 ## UX/UI Expert Team

-Usability and innovative look and feel ofthe product.
+Usability and innovative look and feel of the product.

 * Collaborates on Vision and Personas
 * Defines and monitors UX Metrics
 * Conducts user interviews
-* Creates low and high resolutionmockups
+* Creates low and high resolution mockups
 * Conducts usability testing
-* Ensures product meets usability andaccessibility standards
+* Ensures product meets usability and accessibility standards